To be published momentarily (as a third-place prize winner) by Aestas Review, an imprint of Fabula Press:

 The kid didn’t pivot back onto the sidewalk.

-Come back in May 2018 when Aestas Review returns the copyright to me.
+Come back in a week or two when Aestas Review returns the copyright to me.